Skip to main content

 Adult and three kids playing soccer on a field with downtown Minneapolis in the background

-This summer, more than 120 volunteer community scientists collected data in Hennepin and Ramsey Counties as part of NOAA’s 2024 Urban Heat Island Mapping Campaign.
+To better understand the uneven distribution of heat and related impacts, more than 200 volunteer community scientists collected data in Hennepin and Ramsey counties in July 2024 as part of NOAA’s 2024 Urban Heat Island Mapping Campaign.

 Hear from Hennepin County staff and volunteers how the study worked